 Please visit UNSW International website for a step by step guide on how to apply for both undergraduate and postgraduate degrees.

-Resources for International Students - Compulsory Health Cover, Temporary & Permanent Accommodation, Working in Australia, Student Visas, Spouse and Dependents.
+Support for International Students - Compulsory Health Cover, Temporary & Permanent Accommodation, Working in Australia, Student Visas, Spouse and Dependents.

 The University Foundation Year